PrinceOfPluto/SRTS-Trains/README.md

 ★ **Railways tab is empty**

-Research "Metal Railways" in the SRTS Trains research tab.
+Research "Metal Railways" and "Steam Locomotives" in the SRTS Trains research tab.

 ★ **My train doesn't have any functionality**